What is Facial Feminization Surgery?

 Our team has helped many people to feminize their looks.
 We know the techniques and the structural differences between masculine and feminine faces.

 The knowledge we gained throughout our experience is of great aid when deciding the best approach for redoing your FFS Surgery.

-Facialteam’s philosophy is based on precision, predictability and natural results that reflect the most feminine version of you — without visible scars.
+Facialteam’s philosophy is based on precision, predictability and natural results that reflect the most feminine version of yourself — without visible scars.